gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - The Gears: "I will provide one"
   - Oncoming bots freeze, pivot, hurry away
   - "What dd you do?"
-  - The Gears: "I turned off the shielding device.
+  - The Gears: "I turned off the shielding device the others are using.
 Central can now see the Prosecutors."
     - Gumption: "They'll be crushed!"
     - The Gears: "Sacrifices are necessary."

 - Episode 9: Specimens
+  - Tell this one from Gumption's point of view
   - The foursome hides in a nearby building
     - Can see the battle outside (details)
     - Shaper Leaf is not doing well